StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/README.md

 ---

 ## Overview
-This repository contains a single integrated pipeline—**Agentic RAG for AI Studio with TRT-LLM and LangGraph**—that implements a Retrieval-Augmented Generation (RAG) workflow using:
+This project contains a single integrated pipeline—**Agentic RAG for AI Studio with TRT-LLM and LangGraph**—that implements a Retrieval-Augmented Generation (RAG) workflow using:

 - **TensorRT-backed Llama-3.1-Nano (TRT-LLM)**: for fast, GPU-accelerated inference.
 - **LangGraph**: to orchestrate an agentic, multi-step decision flow (relevance check, memory lookup, query rewriting, retrieval, answer generation, and memory update).